-Measuring Up - Helpful tips for Customers who do not require our free local survey service.
+Measuring Up - Helpful tips for Customers who do not wish to use our making up and fitting service

 Please Note that customers own measurements are taken as correct.